salihzain/salihzain/README.md

 Let me guess, you had a hard time trying to pronounce my first name, didn’t you?
-It’s all good, you can call me Sal or Zain, whichever works for you best.
+It’s all good, you can call me Sal or Zain, whichever works best for you.
 But besides my 3 different names, let me tell you a little bit about who I am.

 ### I'm passionate about:

 1. Building elegant systems.
+2. Building compilers and static analyzers.
-2. Designing beautiful UIs.
+3. Designing beautiful UIs.
-3. Writing documentation.
+4. Writing documentation.
-4. Playing around with data.
+5. Playing around with data.

 ### My goal is to specialize in: